Upcoming events at the Kearney Public Library

 ■ Alphabet Adventures W Week — 10:30 a.m., April 5.
 Enjoy stories, rhymes and other activities.
 Patrons are welcome to bring an item that starts with the week’s special letter.

-■ Tech Trivia Thursdays — 9 a.m.-9 p.m., April 6.
+■ Tech Trivia Thursdays — 9 a.m. to 9 p.m., April 6.
 Find a trivia question on the library’s Facebook page using “Tech Tool of the Month.”
 Email the answer to Sarah at shaack@kearneygov.org by 9 p.m. to enter a drawing for a prize.
 This month’s topic: Financial Ratings Series.

 ■ Toddler Storytime — 9:30-9:50 a.m., April 6.
 For ages 0-2, this lapsit program introduces little ones to the sounds and rhythms of the spoken word.
 Children must be accompanied by an adult.